Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * **Business Requirement 1**: Data Visualization
-	* We will display a image montage for all classes or individual classes
+	* We will display a image montage for all classes and/or individual classes
 	* We will display the "average" image for each class

 * **Business Requirement 2**:  Classification